 ACR strives to provide care so that each individual feels valued for who they are, in happy times as well as in challenging times.
 It is ACR's goal to provide an atmosphere where each individual feels understood, supported, and secure.
 We endeavor to help people relax and be themselves mentally, emotionally, and physically.
 Each person supported by ACR will have a care plan which is written with input from the individual and his/her family.
 Ideally, the care plan will support personal independence, health, security, interests, choice, social inclusion, relationships, satisfaction, rights, dignity, and respect.

 All people are communicating all the time; limitations on the ability to speak and write do not mean a person cannot communicate.
 It is important to observe, acknowledge, and listen to the verbal and non-verbal cues of the people we serve, supporting their communication in the mode, pace, and time frame of their choosing.
 In doing so, we seek to understand each individual's unique thoughts, interests, requests, preferences, and emotional and physical needs by listening to input from them and their family.
 We support and facilitate each person's communication style, and strive to preserve dignity and worth through that by helping them to be accurately understood.
-We respond to each individual's communication respectfully so as to convey the message to each individual our awareness of their intrinsic value.
+We respond to each individual's communication respectfully so as to convey to each individual our awareness of their intrinsic value.

 We demonstrate respect by the way we speak and listen, and attend to cues.